Handbook for Student Organization Officers

-Definition: A student organization is any group of students who join together for a specific, legitimate purpose which is in alignment with Harvard’s mission.
+Definition: A student organization is any group of students who join together for a specific, legitimate, common purpose which is in alignment with Harvard’s mission.
 See How do I create a new organization? on how to become an official student organization.
 Organizations without official status may not represent themselves as student organizations or avail themselves of the privileges afforded to a student organization.
-No student organization may hold itself to be an Official representative of Harvard Law School or Harvard University but must identify itself as a student organization of Harvard Law School.
+No student organization may hold itself to be an official representative of Harvard Law School or Harvard University but must identify itself as a student organization of Harvard Law School.
 Only those organizations that comply with the requirements of this section may be officially recognized by HLS.

 To be officially recognized, all organizations must have a President or Chair, and a Treasurer or specifically designated person(s) who performs the budget and accounting functions.Because of the HLS budget and fiscal year, individuals who serve as financial officers must hold office for the entire academic year (through June 30) even after the election of new financial officers.
 Additional officers may be elected or appointed at the discretion of the organization.
 Officers of student organizations must be currently enrolled Harvard Law students.

-Each organization must have an official contact person (this person may be an elected President or Chair of the organization) who is responsible for the actions of the organization and who is able to meet with the Dean of Students.
-The names and e-mail of all newly elected officers must be submitted to the Dean of Students Office each spring.
+Each organization must have an official contact person (this person may be an elected President or Chair of the organization) who is responsible for the actions of the organization and who is able to meet with the Dean of Students staff.
+The names and e-mail addresses of all newly elected officers must be submitted to the Dean of Students Office each spring.
 Funds for the organization will not be released until the Dean of Students Office has the current list of officers.

 Below are links to information that outlines some essential knowledge on running a student organization at HLS.
 The topics include information from policies to parties.

 We know that although extensive, the information may not cover every question that arises.
 Please do not hesitate to contact the Dean of Students Office with any Student Organization related questions.

 - Anti-Hazing Policy

 - Campaign & Political Activity Policy

 - Funding & Budgets